-1. I use the available space to my advantage
+1. Use the available space to your advantage when introducing cats

-I have more space to work with for this introduction than I've had in the past.
+I have more space to work with for this introduction than I’ve had in the past.
 This is great because it means that possibly disgruntled cats (disgruntled about the newcomer) can spread out and occupy themselves.
-The newcomer doesn't have to be in their face all the time, even if the newbie is behind a door.
-As one Catster poster put it, it's great for cats to feel as if they have lots of escape possibilities and hiding places.
+The newcomer doesn’t have to be in their face all the time, even if the newbie is behind a door.
+It’s great for cats to feel as if they have lots of escape possibilities and hiding places.
 If you can provide this, great.
-If you need to create escape places that will feel good for your cat, consider the use of cat carriers.
+If you need to create escape places that will feel good for your new cat, consider the use of cat carriers.

 I sometimes get so enamored with a newcomer (and Zorro is adorable, most would admit) that time can get thin and the attention given to others can be neglected.
 So I need to be really aware of that.
 Make sure that all your cats are getting lots of attention during this transition.
 You might really lay on the attention to the cats who are the most settled and have been around the longest.
 They’ve weathered a lot of change and they deserve our loyalty.
 Make a note to make sure that everyone gets attention, every day.

-Every introduction is a little different.
+Introducing cats is always a little different.
 In this case, I am learning that Zorro is extremely loving, calm, and not too aggressive (he does have the Ragdoll personality tendency), but with a bit of playfulness.
-(Zorro's temporary home until he is completely introduced is in a second-floor loft, and I can hear him playing with his toys -- hard -- during the night.)
+(Zorro’s temporary home until he is completely introduced is in a second-floor loft, and I can hear him playing with his toys — hard— during the night.)

 Given Zorro’s personality, I decided to introduce him first to Norton.
 Norton is young and easygoing, and doesn’t seem to hold a grudge.
 This also seems to keep everyone else happy, for now.
 And it also keeps Norton busy, because his energy is sometimes a bit much for the older cats.